-HON 101, Honors Seminar (1 credit)
+HON 101, Honors Seminar (1 cr.)

-Gen Ed Competency: Critical Analysis & Logical Thinking Honors Seminar introduces the student to diverse and enriching academic content.
+Honors Seminar introduces the student to diverse and enriching academic content.
 Course design emphasizes college transition skills and critical thinking skills to promote rigorous and interdisciplinary academic study.
 This multidisciplinary approach combines lecture, discussion, and class activity in order to introduce students to academia and its practices.
 Students will refine written and oral communication skills, enhance their ability to analyze and synthesize interdisciplinary material, and use a variety of research methods to understand and critically respond to larger social issues.
-This course may include servicelearning activities, participation within extra-curricular events on and off campus, and an introduction to professional and academic policies, procedures, or opportunities.
-Prerequisites: Enrollment within the Honors Program and placement into ENG101.
+This course may include service-learning activities, participation within extra-curricular events on and off campus, and an introduction to professional and academic policies, procedures, or opportunities.
+Prerequisites: Enrollment within the Honors Program and placement into ENG\101.
 This course is required for all first semester Honor students.

-HON 102, Honors Seminar II (1 credit)
+HON 102, Honors Seminar II (1 cr.)

-Gen Ed Competency: Critical Analysis & Logical Thinking The Honors Seminar II builds on concepts introduced in Honors Seminar I and it is required before taking subsequent Honors Seminars, HON201 and HON202.
+The Honors Seminar II builds on concepts introduced in Honors Seminar I and it is required before taking subsequent Honors Seminars, HON201 and HON202.
 In HON102, students being to explore a discipline, topic, or issue for a Capstone Project.
 Students will also learn the fundamentals of mentoring and collegiate collaboration as they complete a leadership project.
-This course many include service-learning activities and participation within extra-curricular events on and off campus.
-Prerequisites: Enrollment within the Honors Program and completion of HON101, ENG101, and/or instructor permission.
+This course many include servicelearning activities and participation within extra-curricular events on and off campus.
+Prerequisites: Enrollment within the Honors Program and completion of HON 101, ENG\101.
 This course is required for all Honors students.

-HON 201, Honors Seminar III (1 credit)
+HON 201, Honors Seminar III (1 cr.)

-Gen Ed Competency: Critical Analysis & Logical Thinking Honors Seminar III is the third course in the Honors Program seminar sequence.
-This course aims to build on skills acquired within HON101 and/or HON102.
-In this course, students are required to complete a research proposal and to plan all research required for the Honors Capstone Project (HON 202).
+Honors Seminar III is the third course in the Honors Program seminar sequence.
+This course aims to build on skills acquired within HON\101 and/or HON\102.
+In this course. students are required to complete a research proposal and to plan all research required for the Honors Capstone Project (HON 202).
 HON 201 will further refine student written and oral communication skills, further enrich analytical skills, and further develop comprehension and use of research methods to understand and to critically respond to larger social issues.
-This course may include service learning activities and participation within extracurricular events on and off campus.
-Prerequisites: Enrollment within the Honors Program and completion of HON 102.
-This course is required for all Honors students prior to taking HON 202.
+This course may include service learning activities and participation within extra-curricular events on and off campus.
+Prerequisites: Enrollment within the Honors Program and completion of HON102.
+This course is required for all Honors students prior to taking HON202.

-HON 202, Honors Capstone Project (1 credit)
+HON 202, Honors Capstone Project (1 cr.)

-Gen Ed Competency: Critical Analysis & Logical Thinking The Honors Capstone Project requires students to engage in academic research and produce results.
+Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking, Social Phenomena The Honors Capstone Project requires students to engage in academic research and produce results.
 Students will work with faculty advisors within the discipline of the project and students will complete all steps of the academic/scientific method from proposal, abstract, research, and presentation.
-In order to pass HON 202, students will have to publicly present their research to the MxCC community.
-HON 202 will enhance student written and oral communication skills within academic and professional settings and situations.
-HON 202 will enrich student use of research methods to understand, to critically respond, and to pose an argument in response to a larger social issue or topic.
+In order to pass HON202, students will have to publicly present their research to the MxCC community.
+HON202 will enhance student written and oral communication skills within academic and professional settings and situations.
+HON202 will enrich student use of research methods to understand, to critically respond, and to pose an argument in response to a larger social issue or topic.
 This course may include service-learning activities and participation within extra-curricular events on and off campus.
-Prerequisites: Enrollment within the Honors Program and completion of (at least) one semester of HON 102.
+Prerequisites: Enrollment within the Honors Program and completion of (at least) the two semesters of HON102.